rgksugan/knowledge/journal/books/Being Mortal.md

 ## Highlights and Notes

-> `Death`, of course, is not a failure.
+> Death, of course, is not a failure.
 Death is normal.
 Death may be the enemy, but it is also the natural order of things.

 > The veneration of elders may be gone, but not because it has been replaced by veneration of youth.
 It’s been replaced by veneration of the Independent self.